How to Import Leads to LeadSquared?

 • Column names are mandatory.
 You must enter column names in the CSV file.
 These are the different lead attributes or fields like First Name, Last Name, Email, etc.

 • Download the sample CSV file.
-Download the sample CSV file to learn to understand how your file should be structured.
+Download the sample CSV file to understand how your file should be structured.

 • Create custom lead fields.
 LeadSquared has standard system fields like First Name, Last Name, Email, Phone, etc. If you want to import custom lead attributes specific to your business like Budget, Examination Results, etc., you can create them by navigating to My Account>Settings>Customization>Lead Fields.
 For more information, see How to Create Custom Lead Fields.